ElectricCanary/Bontempo/README.md

 The Code, Schematic and PCB manufacturing files are shared under a BY-NC-SA Creative Commons License

 Go here for complete license : https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode

+Please reach out for licencing if you want to use the code in a commercial product.